Turning

 Leadership Lessons from the Service Industry | Turning Tables Talk with Martin’s Downtown Leadership Team

-I had the pleasure of speaking with Jason Martin and his leadership team about my book, Turning Tables at The Spot on Kirk.
+Bruce recounts his time speaking with Jason Martin and his leadership team about his book, Turning Tables at The Spot on Kirk.

 I had the pleasure of speaking with Jason Martin and his leadership team about my book, Turning Tables at The Spot on Kirk.
 It was a great session, and I walked away with some thoughtful feedback and new insights of my own.